iandanforth/NAB/README.md

 In 2019 much of NAB was ported to Python 3, however NuPIC itself was not.

-NuPIC dependent detectors are available in the [NAB-detectors]() repository.
+NuPIC dependent detectors include:

-Please refer to that repository on how to run any of the following detectors:

     numenta
     numentaTM
     htmjava

+Instructions on how to run the `numenta` and `numentaTM` detectors under Python 2 can be found in the `nab/detectors/numenta` directory.

+Instructions on how to run the `htmjava` detector can be found in the `nab/detectors/htmjava` directory.

+##### Run TwitterADVec with NAB

+Instructions on how to run the R based `twitterADVec` detector can be found in the `nab/detectors/twitter` directory.

 ##### Run full NAB